-Fat:- For vegan use vegan butter or olive oil. otherwise regular butter or ghee.
+Vegan butter/ olive oil:- For vegan use vegan butter or olive oil.
+Otherwise regular butter or ghee.

 Knead well to a dough.
-Cover and leave it for 30 – 60 minutes, so that the flour will ferment and rise.
+Cover with a damp cloth and leave it for 30 - 60 minutes, so that the flour will ferment and rise.
 Brush it with little oil.
 You can also use an instant pot to quicken the fermentation process.

 After 30 minutes knead again for 2 minutes.
 Divide the dough into equal portions.

 Take the roundels and pat to small discs. stick some finely chopped cilantro leaves and nigella seeds/ sesame seeds on top.
 Then roll it to a circle or oval shape.